gsilva00/LBAW-Project/docs/wiki/eap.md

 <td>US18</td>
 <td>View Other Users' Profiles</td>
 <td>Medium</td>
-<td>As a User, I want to view other users’ profiles, so that I access more information about people in the website.</td>
+<td>As a User, I want to view other users' profiles, so that I access more information about people in the website.</td>
 </tr>

 <tr>